FlorianGabelle/game_of_life/README.md

 Florian Gabelle

 ## Version History

+* 0.4
+    * The user can now input the state of the cells himself.
+    * Refactoring to help readability.
+    * Minor fixes

 * 0.3
-    * Corrected the behavior when the game ends
+    * Corrected the behavior when the game ends.

 * 0.2
     * Implemented the main logic to update the game board.